egorTorshin/QDeep-Antenna_Selection/README.md

 This problem is an example of an optimization problem known as the maximum independent set problem.
 Our objective is to maximize the number of nodes in a set, with the constraint that no edges be contained in the set.
-To solve on a D-Wave system, we can reformulate this problem as a quadratic unconstrained binary optimization problem (QUBO).
+To solve on a QDeep system, we can reformulate this problem as a quadratic unconstrained binary optimization problem (QUBO).
 There are a wide variety of applications for this problem, such as scheduling and error correcting codes (as shown in [[1]](#1)).